sagiv1996/crop-store-ui/README.md

 - `react-icons` - A library that provides a collection of icons for React components.
 - `react-router-dom` - A library for routing and navigation in React applications.

-Make sure to install these dependencies using `npm install` before running the project.
+Make sure to install these dependencies using `yarn` before running the project.

 ## Routes